AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-08-21-Making-of-Gzork.md

 </script>
 <p></p>

-Alternatively, you could compress the entire if statement block into a one liner with ternary operators:
+Alternatively, we could compress the entire if statement block into a one liner with ternary operators:
 <pre><code>((x / spc) % 2 == 0)?((y / spc) % 2 == 0)?point(x,y):ellipse(x,y,5):((y / spc) % 2 == 0)?ellipse(x, y, 5):point(x,y)
 </code></pre>

 <h2><a name='animate'>Animating the Grid</h2>
-We can make this grid much more interesting if we add some motion to it, which will give us something that is very similar to some of my earliest sketches from this year.
+We can make this grid much more interesting if we add some motion to it, which will give us something that is very similar to some of my <a href='https://gorillasun.de/blog/Sketch-from-Scratch-1-Colorful-checkerboard-in-P5JS'>earliest sketches from this year</a>.
 We'll be modulating the strokeWeight of the draw points and circles with a sine function that takes as input their x and y coordinates, allowing us to obtain very interesting patterns:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">